pitastrudl/wekanwiki/Wekan-Sandstorm-cards-to-CSV-using-Python.md

-Code originally by AZero (Eric Thompson)
+Code originally by AZero (Eric Thompson).
+Script has been used for daily exports of a board.

 ***